apache/dolphinscheduler/docs/en_US/backend-deployment.md

 install.sh :  One-click deployment script
 ```

-- Modify permissions (please modify the 'deployUser' to the corresponding deployment user) so that the deployment user has operational privileges on the escheduler-backend directory
+- Modify permissions (please modify the 'deployUser' to the corresponding deployment user) so that the deployment user has operational privileges on the dolphinscheduler-backend directory

-    `sudo chown -R deployUser:deployUser escheduler-backend`
+    `sudo chown -R deployUser:deployUser dolphinscheduler-backend`

-- Modify the `.escheduler_env.sh` environment variable in the conf/env/directory
+- Modify the `.dolphinscheduler_env.sh` environment variable in the conf/env/directory

 - Modify deployment parameters (depending on your server and business situation):